symmetriccurve/portfolio-2.0/src/blog/posts/9-How to prepare about yourself.md

 ## Example 2:

 My full name is Julie Smith.
-I have seven years of experience working as a front end engineer, and five years of experience working as a reactor developer.
-I started my career with PNC In Pittsburgh, this was my first project with React, where I learned a lot about the React ecosystem, and was able to deliver the project, integrated with flux state management library back in 2015, 2016.
+I have seven years of experience working as a front end engineer, and five years of experience working as a React developer.
+I started my career with PNC In Pittsburgh, this was my first project with React, where I learned a lot about the React ecosystem, and was able to deliver the project, integrated with flux state management library back in 2015 and 2016.

-Then I got an opportunity to work with South Carolina Department of Health and financial services, and this was a completely remote job where I have created advanced react components using both functional and class based.
+Then I got an opportunity to work with South Carolina Department of Health and financial services, where I have created advanced react components using both functional and class based.
 And then I also work with higher order components to share business logic.
 I also extensively contributed to unit testing using react-testing-library and achieved up to 85% of the code coverage across all the functions, branches, lines etc.

 I also contributed into Redux middlewares like redux sagas and redux thunks and I architected and designed the reducers from the scratch and had them in Nexus server, where they can be shared across multiple applications using npm packages I mean node modules.